UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day1.md

 - Yes, through remote desktops app.
 Only one user allowed at the time so we use a notepad to write who is using it.
 - accidentally filled up the disk
 - Yes, with my parents as a kid!
 A few issues came up I think
-- Yes, issue with wanting to use it simultanously
+- Yes, issue with wanting to use it simultaneously

 ## Sessions
 https://documentation.sigma2.no/training/events/2023-04-hpc-on-boarding.html